Revision and Editing: What Makes A College Essay Work?

-If you are not working with a college consultant with expertise in teaching essay writing, then your first step is to find a teacher or family friend who understands the college essay to be your writing coach.
+If you are not working with a college consultant or college essay editor with expertise in teaching essay writing, then your first step is to find a teacher or family friend who understands college application essays to be your writing coach.
 The criteria for a good coach is someone who is patient and reassuring, understands not only what good writing entails, but also knows the purpose of a college essay and how it is used in the admissions process.
 The coach should also be conversant with the rules of grammar.
-There are three key phases of working with your writing coach on your college essays—Idea Development, Sentence-Level Improvement, and Grammar and Mechanics.
+There are three key phases of working with your writing coach on your college essays—Content (Idea Development), Structure (organization and sentence-level improvement), and Polish (grammar and punctuation).
 Let’s take a close look at what should happen in each phase.

-Positive Feedback The purpose of the first phase of feedback is to help the student further develop the ideas of the essay.
+Positive Feedback The purpose of the first phase of feedback from a writing coach is to help the student further develop the ideas of the essay.
 Before writing the first draft, students should already have identified the qualities or characteristics about themselves that they want to convey in the essay and why those qualities matter.
-It is not to fix spelling and grammar mistakes, or to criticize ideas.
-Schedule a writer’s conference with your coach after she has read your first draft.
-Ask her to make notes about the positive aspects of your essay prior to the meeting, and to make a list of questions about any of the ideas that were difficult to grasp.
+They also need to come up with a story that will bring those qualities to life.
+This requires thinking and reflection before writing anything.
+The goal at this stage is not to fix spelling and grammar mistakes, detailed editing of a college application essay, or criticize ideas.
+Schedule a writer’s conference with your coach after they have read your first draft.
+Ask them to make notes about the positive aspects of your essay prior to the meeting, and to make a list of questions about any of the ideas that were difficult to grasp.
 In the example that follows, the coach asks the student two questions to clarify the meaning of the passage where she describes practicing choreography for an important dance audition: